Porsche Macan review - Interior, design and technology

 With a clear family resemblance, the Macan is unmistakably a Porsche.
 It’s arguably the most attractive non-sports car in the line-up, and looks compact and neatly proportioned.
 Porsche must agree, because the latest incarnation of the larger Cayenne takes some styling inspiration from this smaller model.

-The 2019 model year update looks largely the same from the outside, save for the addition of a full-width bar across the tailgate connecting the rear light clusters.
+The 2019 model year update didn't change too much, save for the addition of a full-width bar across the tailgate connecting the rear light clusters.
 The clamshell bonnet, lights inspired by the Porsche Cayman and horizontal blades under the indicators give the nose a sporty look, while the rear is set off by neatly executed, deep-set wraparound tail-lights that have a contoured, 3D effect.

 Overall, the Macan has the sporty appearance you’d demand from a Porsche.
 Inside it’s stunning, with a bank of chrome-trimmed switches running down the transmission tunnel.
 You also get the same driver-focused cockpit as Porsche’s other models, while all the plastics, leathers and trim materials are first class.

 Just like the 911 and Cayman, the Macan feels more like a sports car once you climb inside.
 The high dashboard and low seat mean the steering wheel juts right out, while Porsche’s familiar five-dial set-up and high centre console surround you.
 Although it never feels cramped, the layout puts the focus firmly on the driver.
 This off-roader is practical, but it’s one that begs to be driven as well.